 There are times you may want to update a single Composer package without updating everything in your project all at once.
 I’ve put together a few tips to keep in mind when using this workflow.

 Recently, I’ve been testing the newly-released ScoutAPM support for Laravel.
-(More on that in a future blog post.)
-I ran into an issue with Blade directives from third-party packages.
+(Updated: Scout APM review for Laravel) I ran into an issue with Blade directives from third-party packages.
 Two days later, they published a new version which fixed the bug, hooray!

 In order to test this, I needed to upgrade the